Skip to content

 English equivalent: No direct equivalent — English uses “that” clauses or “may/might”

-Key point: The subjunctive is triggered by specific verbs and expressions.
-The most common triggers are: querer que, esperar que, es importante que, ojalá, aunque, cuando (in future contexts).
+Key point: The subjunctive is triggered by specific verbs and expressions: querer que, esperar que, es importante que, ojalá, aunque, cuando (in future contexts).

 8. Present Progressive (Estar + Gerundio)